 First Cloud Hopper attacks date to 2014, and the group is still believed to be active, although the amount of attacks has gone down in recent years.
 This and other upstream attacks remind us that it is not enough to protect and monitor your own interfaces and APIs.
 Third-party access and integrations may be the way into your network.

 Concerned about third-party interference?
 Download our whitepaper and check if your clouds ticks all the boxes: Whitepaper: Your to do list for a secure cloud – no more learning the hard way.

 Know your supply-chain

-Liisa Holopainen, Lawyer in Nixu Finland, brings up the importance of understanding the full supply-chain.
-It’s common for service providers to use contractors and subcontractors for customer support or operations so that the supply-chain can be quite long.
-According to Liisa, it may not be apparent at first glance that who is handling your data and are all the parties located in the EU region.
+Liisa Holopainen brought up the importance of understanding the full supply chain.
+It’s common for service providers to use contractors and subcontractors for customer support or operations, and the supply chain can be quite long.
+According to Liisa, it may not at first glance be apparent who is handling your data and whether all parties are located in the EU region.